ServiceFactoryGhent/ServiceFactoryGhent.github.io/README.md

   *  title CHANGE - this property sets the title of a challenge
   *  image CHANGE - this property sets the path for the image you want to use for the challenge
   *  date CHANGE - this property sets the date when the post is made
-  *  weight CHANGE - this property sets the importance of the challenge (range: 1(less important) - 10(very important)
+  *  category DON'T CHANGE - this property categorizes the post as a news post
+5. Write your content where 'Write your news post here' is written.
+6. Click 'commit new file', if you followed the previous steps carefully the post should appear on the website.

 ## Instruction manual for Developers